 - Smell test.
 A variety of substances are held in front of each nostril separately before and after decongestion of the nasal mucosa.
 This test today is usually done using standardized test kits (such as Sniffin Sticks); they provide well-standarized results.
 The smell test is a key part of the evaluation of all nasal diseases.
 It is essential when the patient complains of a reduced or even absent sense of smell, which is often the case for patients with nasal polyps.

 - Imaging.
-The modern imaging techniques are essential in the diagnosis of chronic rhinosinusitis and nasal polyps.
-Computerized tomography (CT scan) is the method of choice for visualizing the fine bony structures which separate the sinuses from the orbit or other sensitive areas of the skull.
+Modern imaging techniques are essential in the diagnosis of chronic rhinosinusitis and nasal polyps.
+Cone beam Computed tomography (CBCT) or Computerized tomography (CT scan) are the method of choice for visualizing the fine bony structures which separate the sinuses from the orbit or other sensitive areas of the skull.
 The exact images of bones forming the boundaries of the sinuses are required by the surgeon as he or she plans an operative approach to correct sinus disease.
 Excellent imaging makes it possible to operate with the greatest safety, avoiding vital structures which could potentially be damaged (Therapeutic approach to chronic rhinosinusitis and nasal polyps).Conventional X-ray images are not precise enough and even magnetic resonance imaging is not ideal for analyzing these essential structures.